FusionAuth/fusionauth-site/astro/src/content/articles/identity-basics/magic-links.md

 Implementing a secure password-based system can be a challenge.
 It involves creating secure password storage, implementing encryption, managing password resets, etc. In comparison, magic link systems can be simpler to implement and maintain.
 They don't require any changes to existing infrastructure, which makes them a good choice for small and medium businesses.
 In addition, they can be implemented with fewer resources than other security solutions such as software-based two-factor authentication (2FA) systems or hardware tokens.

-## Considerations and Risks of Magic Links
+## Considerations And Risks Of Magic Links

 While magic links provide an attractive alternative to traditional passwords and forgot password links, it's crucial to consider potential drawbacks.